 Research Strategy: Describe the experimental design, including methods, anticipated results, potential problems or pitfalls, and alternative approaches.
 Preliminary data that support the proposed hypothesis are encouraged but not required.
 This section has been lengthened to allow the applicant to present the statistical considerations used to determine a trial design, accrual milestones, and biomarker validation.
+Describe the population of eligible patients and plans to enroll unique populations, eg, underserved populations.

-9.2.8.
+9.2.9.
 Vertebrate Animals (1 page)